reillymedia/sevenslegal/themes/netlify-basic/content/blog/is-bail-reform-coming-to-california.md

-+++
+---
+title: "Is Bail Reform Coming to California?"
+yoast_title: "Is Bail Reform Coming to California?"
+yoast_description: "There's momentum for reforming how California's bail system works.
+If the system is overhauled, as proposed, bail will no longer be based on a cash amount."
+categories: [
+  "Blog",
-categories = "Criminal Law"
+  "Criminal Law"
-date = 2022-11-10T18:30:00Z
+]
-pfd_file = ""
+pfd_file: ""
-summary = "It appears there’s new momentum for reforming how California’s bail system works.
+summary: "It appears there’s new momentum for reforming how California’s bail system works.
 If the system is overhauled, as proposed, bail will no longer be based on a cash amount.
 Will California Have Bail Reform?
 This past week, the movement to reform how bail is set in California gained momentum.
-A proposal to eliminate cash bail" tags = ["Blog"] title = "Is Bail Reform Coming to California?" url = "/blog/bail-reform-coming-california/"
+A proposal to eliminate cash bail"

-+++
+tags: [
+  "bail",
+  "bail reform",
+  "Gov. Jerry Brown",
+  "Supreme Court Chief Justice Tani Cantil-Sakauye"
+]
+url: "/blog/bail-reform-coming-california/691/"
+date: 2022-11-09T18:30:00Z
+featured_image: "/uploads/BailBond.jpg"
+img_alt: "California"
+---
 It appears there’s new momentum for reforming how California’s bail system works.
 If the system is overhauled, as proposed, bail will no longer be based on a cash amount.

 ## Is Bail Reform Coming to California?